 Basic Concepts and Notation

 As usual, we denote a relation scheme as R[A1,....,An], and adopt mandatory (or not null) attributes, keys, primary keys and foreign keys as relational constraints.
 In particular, we use F(R:L,S:K) to denote a foreign key, named F, where L and K are lists of attributes from R and S, respectively, with the same length.
+We also say that F relates S and T.

 A relational schema is a pair S=(R,), where R is a set of relation schemes and is a set of relational constraints such that: (i) has a unique primary key for each relation scheme in R; (ii) has a mandatory attribute statement for each attribute which is part of a key or primary key; (iii) if has a foreign key of the form F(R:L,S:K), then also has a constraint indicating that K is the primary key of S. The vocabulary of S is the set of relation names, attribute names, etc. used in S. Given a relation scheme R[A1,....,An] and a tuple variable t over R, we use t.Ak to denote the projection of t over Ak.
 We use selections over relation schemes, defined as usual.

-Let S=(R,) be a relational schema. path Fi e say that tuples of reference tuples of through φ. ssociation path [F1,F2]where the foreign keys are of the forms F1(:,:) and F2(:,R3:K3).
+Let S=(R,) be a relational schema and R and T be relation schemes of S. A list =[F1,...,Fn-1] of foreign key names of S is a path from R to T iff there is a list R1,...,Rn of relation schemes of S such that R1=R, Rn=T and Fi relates Ri and Ri+1.
+We say that tuples of S reference tuples of T through φ.
+A path φ is an association path iff φ=[F1,F2], where the foreign keys are of the forms F1(R2:L2,R1:K1) and F2(R2:M2,R3:K3).
 For example, consider the relational schema ISWC_REL in Figure 1.
 The list of foreign keys names [Fk_Publications,Fk_Authors] is an association path from Papers to Persons, but [Fk_Publications,Fk_Persons] is not even a path.

 We also recall a minimum set of concepts related to ontologies.
 A vocabulary V is a set of classes, object properties and datatype properties.
 An ontology is a pair O=(V,) such that V is a vocabulary and is a finite set of formulae in V, the constraints of O. Among the constraints, we consider those that define the domain and range of a property, as well as cardinality constraints, defined in the usual way.